uber/manifold/README.md

 ```

 Each element in these arrays represents one data point in your evaluation dataset, and the order of data instances in `x`, `yPred` and `yTrue` should all match.
-Recommended instance count for each of these datasets is 10000 - 15000.
+The recommended instance count for each of these datasets is 10000 - 15000.
 If you have a larger dataset that you want to analyze, a random subset of your data generally suffices to reveal the important patterns in it.

 ##### `x`: {Object[]}